-- (a) The District conducts four general types of hearings under this section: - (1) hearings involving the issuance of permits or permit amendments, in which the rights, duties, or privileges of a party are determined after an opportunity for an adjudicative hearing; - (2) rules enforcement hearings, in which the obligation and authority of the District to impose penalties are considered under specific relevant circumstances, after an opportunity for an adjudicative hearing; - (3) rulemaking hearings involving matters of general applicability that implement, interpret, or prescribe the law or District policy, or that describe the procedure or practice requirements of the District; and - (4) hearings on proposed desired future conditions. - (b) Any matter designated for hearing before the Board may be heard by a quorum of the Board, referred by the Board for hearing before a Hearing Examiner, or heard by a quorum of the Board along with an appointed Hearing Examiner who officiates during the hearing.
+(a) The District conducts five general types of hearings under this section:

+- hearings involving the issuance of permits or permit amendments, in which the rights, duties, or privileges of a party are determined after an opportunity for an adjudicative hearing; - (2) rules enforcement hearings, in which the obligation and authority of the District to impose penalties are considered under specific relevant circumstances, after an opportunity for an adjudicative hearing; - (3) rulemaking hearings involving matters of general applicability that implement, interpret, or prescribe the law or District policy, or that describe the procedure or practice requirements of the District; - (4) hearings on proposed desired future conditions; and - (5) hearings on applications for an exception to the spacing or minimum tract size requirements of these rules. - (b) Any matter designated for hearing before the Board may be heard by a quorum of the Board, referred by the Board for hearing before a Hearing Examiner, or heard by a quorum of the Board along with an appointed Hearing Examiner who officiates during the hearing.